nav-e/nav-e/README.md

-# seed-element
+# gn-gps-routing

-An element providing a starting point for your own reusable Polymer elements.
+GreenNav Polymer element for obtaining the GPS coordinates of the device.

 ## Dependencies